alexdevero/alex-devero-blog/__drafts__/draft--js-localstorage.md

 ## Web Storage API methods

 The Web Storage API provides couple of methods to store, retrieve and remove data in web storage.
 The nice thing is that all these methods work with local storage and also with session storage.
-When you want to use these methods, make sure to use the correct storage you want. let's take a look at these methods and how to use them.
+When you want to use these methods, make sure to use the correct storage you want.
+Let's take a look at these methods and how to use them.

 ### The setItem() method

 The setItem() method is what you need when you want to store data, either in local storage or in sessions storage.
-This methods accepts two parameters.
+This method accepts two parameters.
 The first parameter is the `key`.
 The second parameter is the `value`.
 As you may guess, the storage is created as an object.

 This is one reason why working with Web Storage API is easier than working with cookies.
 With Web Storage API, you can work with the data as you would with [objects].
 You save data in the form of a key/value pairs.
 Then, you retrieve any stored data also by using specific key.
 This will give you the value assigned to this key.